twigbio/liminal-orm/docs/getting-started/first-migration.md

 2. In your CLI in Liminal's root directory (that contains the `liminal/` path), run the following command:

     ```bash
-    liminal upgrade <benchling_tenant_name> <upgrade_descriptor>
+    liminal revision <benchling_tenant_name> <upgrade_descriptor>
     ```

-    Example: `liminal upgrade prod "remove dough column from pizza schema"`.
+    Example: `liminal revision prod "remove dough column from pizza schema"`.

     This will automatically generate a new revision file in the `versions/` directory.
 This revision file defines the set of steps (or "operations") that will be needed to make the targeted Benchling tenant up to date with the changes made in the schema model.

-    !!! question "If I have multiple Benchling tenants, do I have to run `autogenerate` for each tenant?"
+    !!! question "If I have multiple Benchling tenants, do I have to run `liminal revision ...` for each tenant?"

         No, Liminal only keeps a single thread of revision history so that each revision file has a linear link.
-In the case of multiple tenants that need to stay in sync together, we recommend pointing `autogenerate` at your production tenant, or the tenant that acts as the production environment.
+In the case of multiple tenants that need to stay in sync together, we recommend pointing `liminal revision...` at your production tenant, or the tenant that acts as the production environment.
 This will ensure there is a consistent history that your other tenants can follow.
 When ready, you can then apply the revision to all your tenants.

 3. Review the generated revision file and set of operations to ensure that it is accurate.